 - Bill Gates

 Customers are always on the other side of your operations which is why they have a clear view of the output of all your hard work and efforts.
-But a happy customer will never tell you areas to improve while an angry, frustrated customer will let you know all about it even when you are trying to ignore.
+But a happy customer will never tell you areas to improve while angry, frustrated customers will let you know all about it even when you are trying to ignore.
 This is why, while you cannot ignore the benefits of customer satisfaction surveys, you also need to create a system to deal with angry customers.

 Better your NPS score